hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 consensus and block signing.
 The Roster, an immutable subset of the address book, will provide this mechanism, ensuring efficient and secure key management for TSS operations.
-This proposal attempts to provide a specification for the behavior of rosters starting from their creation from the Candidate Address Book (CAB) to their terminal state within the TSS specification.
+This proposal provides a specification for the behavior of rosters starting from their creation from the Candidate Address Book (CAB) to their terminal state within the TSS specification.
 A roster reaches a terminal state when it is either adopted by the platform or replaced by a new roster.